-where $\langle\cdot,\cdot\rangle_Q$ represents the tensor product and $Q$ is the number of input arrays.
-For optimising the weight tensor $\mathcal{W}$, we minimize the sum of squared error with $L_2$ regularization as follows:
+where $\langle\cdot,\cdot\rangle_Q$ denotes the tensor product and $Q$ denotes the number of input arrays.
+To optimize the weight tensor $\mathcal{W}$, we minimize the sum of the squared errors using $L_2$ regularization as follows:

-Note that it is difficult to solve this minimization problem due to the inputs and outputs being the multi-array.
-Thus, by referring to \cite{lock2018tensor}, we assume that $\mathcal{W}$ has the reduced PARAFAC/CANDECOMP rank such that $\textrm{rank}(\mathcal{W})\leq R$, and solve Eq. (\ref{approximation_T2T}) under this constraint.
-In this way, by using the tensor-to-matrix regression model, the proposed method can preserve the structural information without vectorizing the input tensor and the output matrix.
+Note that it is difficult to solve this minimization problem because the inputs and outputs are in a multi-array format.
+Thus, by referring to a previous study~\cite{lock2018tensor}, we assume that $\mathcal{W}$ has the reduced PARAFAC/CANDECOMP (CP)-rank such that $\textrm{rank}(\mathcal{W})\leq R$ and solve Eq. (\ref{approximation_T2T}) under this constraint.
+Although tensor-based regression tends to suffer from high-dimensional problems and overfitting, the low-rank approximation mitigates such problems.
+In addition, $L_2$ regularization suppresses overfitting.
+The reduced CP-rank constraint serves as a dimensionality reduction strategy, which utilizes a multi-way structure to improve generalization and prediction efficiency.
+In this formulation, the ridge (L2) regularization is further interpreted as a Bayesian prior, which provides statistical motivation for the prediction procedure~\cite{lock2018tensor}.
+Therefore, using the tensor-to-matrix regression model, the proposed method preserves structural information without vectorizing the input tensor and output matrix.